gapotchenko/adhoc-file-signer/source/server/README.md

 - `GP_ADHOC_FILE_SIGNER_CSP` — configuration service provider providing a private key container
 - `GP_ADHOC_FILE_SIGNER_KEY_CONTAINER` — key container name of the private key

+### Signing Parameters

+To configure digital signing, the following environment variables should be set:

+- `GP_ADHOC_FILE_SIGNER_FILE_DIGEST` — digest algorithm to use for creating file signatures (for example: `sha256`, `sha384`)

+### Timestamping Parameters

+Digital timestamping can be configured using the following environment variables:

+- `GP_ADHOC_FILE_SIGNER_TIMESTAMP_SERVER` — RFC 3161 timestamp server URL; if omitted, signed files will not be timestamped
+- `GP_ADHOC_FILE_SIGNER_TIMESTAMP_DIGEST` — digest algorithm to use for timestamps

+Timestamps provide cryptographic proof that a signature was applied at a specific point in time.
+They ensure that signatures remain valid even after the signing certificate has expired.